Sats results rise on last year but stay below pre-pandemic levels

 Attainment in all subjects, other than reading, has not returned to pre-pandemic levels, it added.

-The figure come after education unions have raised concerns about the statutory tests in primary schools as they fear they are too “high-pressure”.
+The figures come after education unions have raised concerns about the statutory tests in primary schools as they fear they are too “high-pressure”.

 Currently, pupils in England sit Sats in the summer of Year 6 and these results are often used in holding primary schools to account.